Free 6-month Ironman training plan that’s simple to use

 This six-month Ironman training plan is designed to begin after a solid winter of base-training efforts, time trials and brick sessions.

-Monday is a rest day but obviously adapt these to your own training schedule.
+Monday is a rest day, but you can adapt these to your own training schedule.
 For example, if you know you can’t train on Tuesdays or Wednesdays, make one of these your rest day.

 Tips on following the training plan

-If someone is ill or injured and they miss a few days or a week of training then I ask my athletes to simply pick up back in the plan where they should be.
+If you’re ill or injured and miss a few days or even a week of training, simply pick up the plan where you left off.

 If you’re unsure which Ironman to enter, we’ve got more advice on how to choose and plan your Ironman.